CalayZhou/Multispectral-Pedestrian-Detection-Resource/README.md

 ---
 # Multispectral Pedestrian Detection Resource
-A list of resouces for multispectral pedestrian detection,including the datasets, methods,annotations and tools.If you find that important resources are not included, please feel free to contact me.
+A list of resouces for multispectral pedestrian detection,including the datasets, methods, annotations and tools.

 ---
 ## Datasets